 Accessing IT Dashboard as an Agency Reviewer or Submitter

 For access to agency-only data for review purposes, federal employees or contractors are required to obtain an OMB MAX account.
-Once the MAX account has been established, users request access to IT Dashboard by requesting the “ITDashboard” application on the MAX portal: https://max.omb.gov/maxportal/sa/appsChangeForm.do
+Once the MAX account has been established, users request access to IT Dashboard by requesting the “ITDashboard” application on the MAX portal:

+Log into MAX.gov (www.max.gov)

+Scroll down and select “MAX Applications”

+Click “Manage My Applications”

+Scroll down to the list of “Available Applications” and select “Request Access” to the IT Dashboard application

 Agency IT Dashboard Administrators can approve the request.
 Once granted the IT Dashboard “Agency User” role, users will be able to review agency-only data feeds and dashboard displays via the login link on the IT Dashboard homepage.
-IT Dashboard’s "Agency User" role is read-only and gives the user ability to access all data provided on the agency's IT Budget and Business Case submissions.
+IT Dashboard’s "Agency User" role is read-only and gives the user ability to access all data provided on the agency's IT Portfolio Summary (AITPS) and IT Portfolio Detail (AITPD) submissions.
 This is a superset of the public dataset and includes some privacy related (e.g., agency contact information) and procurement sensitive information (e.g., future projects/contracts) that are only viewable when logged-in via MAX as an "Agency User".
 The "Agency User" role does not permit the user to submit data to IT Dashboard on behalf of the agency.

 Becoming an “Agency Submitter” (providing the ability to write and update data on behalf of an agency) requires approval from Agency IT Dashboard Administrator(s).